Brian A. BuchananPartner

 Born in 1965 in Huntington, West Virginia, Brian grew up in Spruce Pine, North Carolina.
 Brian's mother was a nurse and his father was a doctor in Spruce Pine who ran a clinic, worked in the hospital emergency room, made house calls to people in need.
 Brian often accompanied his parents when the house calls were after hours.
 Growing up in a home where taking care of others was so important continues to inspire Brian in his work representing injured and disabled people.

 In the mid-1990's, before he began representing injured people, Brian worked for an insurance defense firm in Greensboro where he amassed considerable experience in injury litigation and wrongful death.
-During that time he presented cases before the North Carolina Supreme Court and the State Appellate Court.
-His civil litigation experience includes auto and trucking accidents, negligence, premises liability, product liability, eminent domain, real estate, construction, and business disputes.
-He also devotes a considerable part of his practice to representing disabled people in hearings with the Social Security Administration.
+His civil litigation experience, in both state and federal courts, includes auto and trucking accidents, negligence, premises liability, product liability, eminent domain, railroad employee injuries, construction, and business disputes.
+He has also presented cases before the North Carolina Supreme Court and the North Carolina Court of Appeals.
+Brian also devotes a considerable part of his practice to representing disabled people in hearings with the Social Security Administration.

 Brian has a son, Jay and a daughter, Annie Jo.
 He and his wife Carla live in Burnsville and attend Higgins United Methodist Church.